behu-kea/dat20-classes/week-8/thymeleaf.md

 ##### Creating the view

+Do this exercise one step at a time!

+1. Figure out how to render the number of people in space
+2. Figure out how to render the astronauts.
+Try and render their name and the craft they are on

+#### If you have time 👇

 Using Thymeleaf recreate this design: https://www.howmanypeopleareinspacerightnow.com/

 We dont have access to things like the nationality, position and number of days.
 But we have the craft.
 So for displaying the astronauts.
 Show the name in the left side and the craft in the right side!